Blueberries, they're a berry with benefits -- a superfood you can truly love.

 But best of all, blueberries are delicious and smart additions to so many recipes, both sweet and savory.
 Try them in smoothies, fruit salads (also green salads...with walnuts), quick breads and desserts, even savory dishes.
 Here are some favorites.

-Let’s celebrate with some top-rated recipes that show the blueberry’s savory side.
-In these match-ups with meat, the blueberry’s sweet-tart flavor really stands out:
+Now let's turn to some top-rated recipes that show off blueberry's savory side.
+In these match-ups with meat, the blueberry's sweet-tart flavor really stands out:

 Tender pork roast with a sensational port and blueberry sauce.
 Chef John uses pork shoulder, which is less expensive and way more succulent than pork loin.
 He roasts the pork with shallots and rosemary sprigs and then makes a quick pan sauce with fresh blueberries, port wine, and chicken broth.
 See how it's done!

 - Rack of Lamb with Blueberry Sauce

 Choose blueberries that are firm, deeply colored, uniform in size, and blemish free with smooth not wrinkly skins.
 Wash them just before you're ready to eat.
 They're best eaten right away, of course, but they'll stay fresh for up to 5 days.
 You can also freeze your fruit by arranging them on a baking sheet in a single layer.
 Then put them in a plastic bag or other container.
 They should last in the freezer until blueberry season next year!